walternewtz/Riru/README.md

 * Android 6.0+ devices

-And f you want to use the provided template to install MagiskLess-Riru on the device
+And if you want to use the provided template to install MagiskLess-Riru on the device
 * Permissive 'su' SELinux context (should be present on userdebug builds such as on LineageOS)
 * No dm-verity